iAngkur/house-price-prediction/README.md

 # House Price Prediction

-Predicting house prices can help to determine the selling price of a house of a particular region and it help people ot find the right time to buy a home.
-Using the exisiting data, a Machine Learning model is developed to predict the price.
+Predicting house prices can help to determine the selling price of a house in a particular region and it helps people to find the right time to buy a home.
+Using the existing data, a Machine Learning model is developed to predict the price.

 <p>
   <img src="https://github.com/codebasics/py/raw/master/DataScience/BangloreHomePrices/BHP_website.PNG" />